ballerine-io/ballerine/README.md

 ---

-## Verifying That is up and running
+## Verifying everything works:
 #### Apps Credentials
 **Username**: `admin@admin.com`
 **Password**: `admin`

 1. **Start with the [Collection Flow App](http://localhost:5201):**
-   - Fill in the forms, submit.
+   - Fill in the forms, and submit.

 2. **Seeing That the Workflow State Moved to Manual Review:**
    - Go to the [monitoring dashboard](http://localhost:5200).